 Would I be better off delaying my trip in hopes it might get warmer?
 I'm not sure that these frigid weather conditions are a problem?

 Shannon, sounds like you'd be well-prepared and very experienced at dealing with difficult weather, so I wouldn't worry about it being anymore dangerous than what you're used to.
 However, there's another factor that would push me into postponing my trip.
 In one week (last week) the cold and snow caused more than 20,000 flight delays and more than 3000 cancellations.
 Roads are closed, and even trains are not running in some places.
 I heard of one traveller who spent 8 hours in his plane seat before it left the tarmac at Heathrow.
-That would really ruin my holiday, so if you can put it off without losing any money or facing too much inconvenience you might want to think about it. about 6 years ago
+That would really ruin my holiday, so if you can put it off without losing any money or facing too much inconvenience you might want to think about it. over 6 years ago

 It is bitterly cold these days but not 'unsafe' if you are properly decked out.
 However, avoid he countries hardest hit - Ukraine, Romania, and southern Balkans.
 Moving around will be a problem.
-If you are not planning to hop around a lot, traveling won't be a problem otherwise you'll encounter some delays. about 6 years ago
+If you are not planning to hop around a lot, traveling won't be a problem otherwise you'll encounter some delays. over 6 years ago

 Ok I plan to visit Switzerland first then Germany I'll visit the cities and towns closest to Zurich and then when my friend and I head over to Germany we'll be going to Hannover and then I'll either be going to Berlin or Frankfurt depending on my next destination.

 My friend said that on the days it snows a lot he says the trams and trains have less capacity as more people use them (instead of driving their own cars, but I thought most Europeans didn't drive?)